-☐ AFM Park and Zeiss GeminiSEM 500:
+AFM Park and Zeiss Gemini SEM 500:

-- Due to the popularity of these two tools, we ask that users to restrict their use of the tools to 3 times per week, maximum 4 hours per day (a total of 12 hours per week for each tool). - If you have used your allotment for a given week but the tool is not reserved on Skedda, please contact the NanoFab Administrative Assistant

-(nanofabadmin@uottawa.ca; x7632) to request an increased allotment for the week.
+- Due to the popularity of these two tools, booking is restricted 3 times per week, for a maximum of 4 hours per day (a total of 12 hours per week for each tool). - If you have used your allotted time for a given week but the tool is not reserved on Skedda, please contact the NanoFab Administrative Assistant (nanofabadmin@uottawa.ca, ext.
+7632) or Spyros (sntais@uottawa.ca) to request an increased allotment for the week. - If there is no user after your run please turn off the equipment but NOT the PC.

-■ Raith Pioneer EBL:
+Raith Pioneer EBL: